When Interviews Become Easy: Practice Makes Perfect

 I remember my first in-person interview like it was yesterday.
 Except, it wasn't.
 It was back in 2012, when I was a fresh graduate, realizing for the first time that I had to lower my standards of what I wanted in a job.
 I became desperate because I wasn't getting called back.
 Then I got a call from Toys R Us for a Sales Floor position.
 Needless to say, I wasn't prepared on how to handle an interview.
 When pressed with the question, "What do you hope to bring to this job?"
 I replied stupidly, "I hope to bring the same amount of service other employees have given me when I shop here."

 Bzzzt.
 Wrong answer.

 Plus, I was incredibly nervous.
 It was a group interview, so I wasn't the only person there.
-There was about 10 to 15 people at that interview, and I waited for my turn to go into the office to speak with the manager.
+There were about 10 to 15 people at that interview, and I waited for my turn to go into the office to speak with the manager.
 I was shaking, my heart was racing, and I wanted to run away.

-I didn't get the job, because of my lack of experience in retail.
+I didn't get the job because of my lack of experience in retail.
 However, I learned something that day: I needed to be more confident in an interview.
 But how do I do that?
 The answer is practice.
 But that little bit didn't come right away, it took time to build that skill.
 It took a few years before I would be able to fully say I was cured of nervousness.

-Usually in interviews I would find myself fidgeting, and I didn't know if it was obvious to the interviewer.
+Usually, in interviews, I would find myself fidgeting, and I didn't know if it was obvious to the interviewer.
 One time at an interview through my staffing agency for a temp-to-hire position, I scratched my hand and made a scab because I was so nervous about what to say.